top of page

 Left Brain vs Right Brain

 As readers of this blog might have noticed, I prefer crafting narratives.
 I think this comes naturally to me in my role as the Chief Creative Officer, but as I transition to a larger more important role of the Chief Executive Officer, I am starting to see that I do have some prowess in my left brain too.
-This was extremely odd to me, because I grew up with the narrative of the Left-Brain vs Right-Brain thinking.
+This was extremely odd to me, because I grew up with the narrative of the Left-Brain vs Right-Brain marketing and thinking.
 A for a large segment of my life, I have been a conventional Right-Brain thinker.
 Or at least, that's what I have been told.
 Now for people who are strangers to this theory, let me summarise down below:

 Left Brain